A Texas real estate license must be renewed every:

 1 year

-A 1-year renewal cycle is incorrect.
-Texas does not require annual license renewal; this would create excessive administrative burden for licensees and the Texas Real Estate Commission (TREC).
+Texas does not require annual license renewal; a one-year cycle would create unnecessary administrative burden for both licensees and TREC, and is not supported by the Texas Occupations Code, which clearly establishes a two-year renewal period.

 2 years